Bedbugs and scabies are parasites that’ll bite and prey on humans. So, what are the differences between scabies vs. bed bugs – and how to kill them?

 This is due to the presence of two chemicals in their saliva.
 An anticoagulant stops blood from clotting and Anesthetic chemicals, which leaves a numb feeling preventing the bite from itching for a few seconds.

 For scabies mites, the itch is caused by the parasite burrowing through your skin, and since it’s under the top layer of your skin, you cannot scratch it away.

-Both bites have a similar color.
-Bedbug and scabies bites range from pink to red colors and will become darker if you consistently scratch them.
+Both baby bed bug bites have a similar color.
+Bedbug and scabies bites range from pink to red colors and become darker if you consistently scratch them.

 Both scabies and bedbug bites appear in clusters.

-Similarly, bedbug bites appear in clusters even thou bedbugs don’t purposefully bite in clusters; they only go for exposed parts of our body.
+Similarly, bedbug bites appear in clusters even though bedbugs don’t purposefully bite in clusters; they only go for exposed parts of our body.
 Given their size, bedbug bite clusters are further apart.

 4. Disease Transmission

 Bedbugs feed on one or two people in a single bed for most of their lifespan.
 This also applies to scabies because they spend most of their life in one person.

 The infestation is only spread if the individual mite lived on two or more people; however, it won’t pass any diseases.